huangzzxx/Grit/README.md

 For instance the command

-	$ grit revnum HEAD
+	$ grit revnum

-would output the svn-like revision number for the provided commit (HEAD can be replaced with any commit hash)
+would output the svn-like revision number for the provided commit.
+If no commit hash is provided (as above), Revnum assumes HEAD.